Single-Page Application Tutorial [React Case]

 Single-Page Application Explained

 In fact, SPA can be compared with a Lego constructor: it operates various elements, instead of a whole page at once.
 For instance, the Server-Side Rendering approach(SSR), which is considered the main competitor of the SPA today, renders the whole page on the server and only then sends it to the user.
-On the other hand, SPA renders changed elements on the user side.
-Thus, it shows better performance results.
-In other words, this approach treats User Interface parts as reusable and interchangeable.

-Actually, when we talk about the single-page application, we cannot avoid some bonuses.
-For example, it is relatively easy to develop and comprehend.
-Additionally, it regularly shows much better user experience results, compared to rivals.
 Actually, SPA has shown itself as a great out-of-box solution for the fast development of a wide-feature web application.
 Single-page applications, despite their drawbacks, are a great choice for a seamless user experience.
 Moreover, this technological architecture highly boosts the response time.

-However, it is also impossible not to talk about drawbacks.
-The most known and repeated is the issue, related to Search Engine Optimization.
-For instance, such an architectural approach makes it very difficult for search engines and their crawlers to gather all the needed data about the web application, analyze it, and index it properly.
 While SSR is independent of the user, and all content from such websites is stored or cached, so crawlers can get all the needed data, SPA is rendered only on demand, i.e. when users visit it.
 Therefore, search engines like Google cannot gather all the info, unless the users are constantly present on the webpage.

-Yet, it is not the only issue.
-Honestly, it is definitely not the best architecture for designers and marketers.
-Mostly, SPAs are incompatible with Content Management Systems.
-Hence, it results in additional barriers to these departments.
 Moreover, it is impossible to make any significant changes to the application without coding.
 Consequently, marketers are obliged to constantly cooperate directly with the developers in order to make any shifts.
 Yet, this communication may be difficult due to the difference between the used terms.
 For example, usually, people use the term “page”, while SPA provides an alternative - “routes”, still operating “page” in a different way.
 So, developers may misunderstand others.

-How to Build an SPA
+How to Build a Single-Page Application?

 Basic Information

-To be more precise, let’s consider a specific case.
-First of all, we need to choose a tech stack.
-Frankly speaking, the variety of developer tools for single-page application development is very wide.
 For example, developers can use different open-source libraries and frameworks like Angular, Vue, Ember, etc. Nonetheless, React is probably the most common and popular solution for such purposes.
 Therefore, we will create our SPA with the use of React as well.
-It is one of the best and simplest ways to do so.
+It is one of the best and simplest ways, which also allows finding developers for team extension services very fast.

 In order to build a single-page application on React, we need to use the create-react-app {app name} command at the very beginning.
 Yet, it is not the only step.
 To use this command we need an npx utility: